svendahlstrand/10-print-game-boy/10-pretty.md

   ld a, 0
   call fill_vram

-  ; Set starting seed for the pseudo random number generator to 42. ld a, 42 ld [seed], a
+  ; Set starting seed for the pseudo-random number generator to 42. ld a, 42 ld [seed], a